AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-stack-seg.md

 ## Stack segments {#section_3FC1118FEE2B40B7BB90F29C8521AF53}

+1. Begin building a metric, as described in [Build metrics](/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-build-metrics.md).

-In the Definition canvas, simply drop the new segment next to the existing one:
+1. In the Definition canvas, drop the new segment next to the existing one:

 ![](assets/cm_stack_seg.png)

 ## Replace one segment with another {#section_3DA899DF522A44D7A583C5DC8C0A033E}

+1. Begin building a metric, as described in [Build metrics](/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-build-metrics.md).

-In the Definition canvas, simply drop the new segment on top of the existing one:
+1. In the Definition canvas, drop the new segment on top of the existing one:

 ![](assets/cm_replace_seg.png)